Amaranthus spinosus: Food use

 Phat phak khom is a Thai stir-fried dish of the young shoots of the Amaranthus spinosus.
 This version is stir-fried with egg and minced pork.

 Like several related species, A. spinosus is a valued food plant in Africa.
-In Brazil it is known as "caruru de porco", being used pure braised or added to salty porridge preparations, such as angu (pt) and is more common in the interior regions of the country.
+In southern Mozambique is called mboa and is food for both humans and some mammals In Brazil it is known as "caruru de porco", being used pure braised or added to salty porridge preparations, such as angu (pt) and is more common in the interior regions of the country.
 It is valued also in Thai cuisine, where it is called phak khom (ผักขม).
 In Tamil, it is called mullik keerai.
 It is possible identical to Sanskrit taṇḍulīyaka.
 It is used as food in the Philippines, where it is called kulitis.
 The leaves of this plant, known as massaagu in the Maldivian language, have been used in the diet of the Maldives.
 In Mexico, it is among the species labelled quelite quintonil in Mexican markets.

 In Bengali it is called katanote (কাটানটে).
 In Manipuri, it is called chengkrook and is used as food in stir-fry and in broths mixed with other vegetables.

 In Mauritius it is called brède malbar.

 The seeds are eaten by many songbirds.

 Traditional medicine

 In the folk medicine of India, the ash of fruits of Amaranthus spinosus is used for jaundice.
 Water extracts from its roots and leaves have been used as a diuretic in Vietnam.
+In Yucatan and Central America, A. spinosus was used in traditional medicine as a decoction.